 Key first steps

 First, it’s important to apply for financial aid even if you think you may not qualify.
 The only way to know for sure if you qualify for aid is to apply.
-The FAFSA is easy to complete and is free, so you have nothing to lose.
+The FAFSA is easy to complete and it is free.
+You have nothing to lose.

-Second, scholarships and financial aid are two separate types of aid, so if you want to be considered for both, you need to complete both a scholarship application and a financial aid application.
+Second, scholarships and financial aid are two separate types of aid.
+If you want to be considered for both, you need to complete both a scholarship application and a financial aid application.
 Scholarship apps are available from the university you plan on attending, and financial aid applications are available from the federal government at fafsa.gov.

-When you’re investigating deadlines for federal financial aid, you’ll notice different dates.
-That’s because each university has its own priority deadline.
-SDState’s priority deadline is March 1 and is the date to meet if you want to be sure you are awarded the maximum amount that you are eligible to receive.
-Incoming freshmen with completed FAFSAs can expect to hear about their award as early as February.
+When you’re investigating a timeline for federal financial aid, you’ll notice different dates.
+Why is that?
+Because each university has its own priority dates.
+You'll want to not only complete the FAFSA by SDState's March 1 priority date, but also keep in mind that SDState’s academic scholarship priority date is December 1.
+That's the date you'll want to meet to be sure you are awarded the maximum scholarship amount that you are eligible to receive.

-Deadlines are important because they can affect how much money you may be awarded for your university expenses.
-Federal work study and some types of grants are limited, so make sure you meet the priority deadline to be considered for all the assistance that you need.
+Priority dates are important because they can affect how much money you may be awarded for your university expenses.
+Federal work-study and some types of grants are limited, so make sure you meet the priority dates to be considered for all the assistance that you need.